UFrameIT/UFrameIT.github.io/index.md

 ## Try it out yourself

+To showcase the framework, we plan to continuously create new simple game demos.
 Built executables of previous releases can be found here: [UFrameIT releases](https://github.com/UFrameIT/UFrameIT/releases).

-Currently, we only have a distributable package for Windows.
-Other operating systems are already supported under the hood, but are still awaiting packaging.

 ## The UFrameIT Framework and Serious Games

-In the FrameIT method, we use [MMT](https://kwarc.info/projects/mmt) theory graphs to represent the background knowledge and [MMT](https://kwarc.info/projects/mmt) pushouts to compute the application of knowledge in concrete situations, whereas we use Unity to create the virtual world.
+In the FrameIT method, we use [MMT](https://kwarc.info/projects/mmt) theory graphs to encode and represent the knowledge about the world and its logic.
+The [MMT](https://kwarc.info/projects/mmt) system can then reason about the world and apply the knowledge in concrete situations, whereas we use Unity to create and visualize the virtual world.

 Accordingly, the [UFrameIT group on GitHub](https://github.com/UFrameIT) splits the framework implementation into two parts: